 If you are a Roovolt client, or a director or accountable officer reviewing a Roovolt engagement: email doug@roovolt.com.au or call 0468 031 661.
 Include the engagement reference and a description of what happened.
 We respond as quickly as we can.

 If you are an end user, a customer of a Roovolt client, or another third party interacting with a system we have built: the contest and complaint path sits with the client that owns and operates the system.
-The client is the accountable party for how the system is used in their business.
 Your first contact should be their nominated accountable officer within that business.
-This is how the frameworks above intend contestability to work: with the deployer of the system, not with the supplier that built it.
+This is how the frameworks intend contestability to work: with the deployer of the system, not with the supplier that built it.

 If your concern relates to a live incident (harmful output, data exposure, unauthorised action) and the client is not responding, you can contact us directly at the details above.
 We will prioritise it and move to notify the client's accountable officer without delay.